Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/IO System/IO Efficiency (via Scheduling & Buffering)/Disk Scheduling/Disk Scheduling with HDD/HDD Scheduling Policies.md

 The shortest-service-time-first (SSTF) policy is to select the disk I/O request that requires the least movement of the disk arm from its current position.
 Thus, we always choose to incur the minimum seek time.
 Of course, always choosing the minimum seek time does not guarantee the average seek time over a number of arm movements will be minimum.
 However, this should provide better performance than FIFO.
 Because the arm can move in two directions, a random tie-breaking algorithm may be used to resolve cases of equal distances.

-Figure 11.7b and Table 11.2b show the performance of SSTF on the same exam- ple as was used for FIFO.
+Figure 11.7b and Table 11.2b show the performance of SSTF on the same example as was used for FIFO.
 The first track accessed is 90, because this is the closest requested track to the starting position.
 The next track accessed is 58 because this is the closest of the remaining requested tracks to the current position of 90.
 Subsequent tracks are selected accordingly.

 ![](../../../../../../../../Assets/Pics/Screenshot%202023-05-25%20at%204.16.05%20PM.png)